-The major differences between liver and kidney include the following two properties:
+The difference between liver and kidney is due to the following properties:

-- First is the part of body function, which they relate to
+- First is the part of body function, to which they relate.

-- Second is the location of these two organs
+- Second is the location of both the organs.

-- And, third is the number of these organs present in our body
+- And, third is the number of these organs in a human body.

 Content: Liver Vs Kidney